doplusplus/Physics_Simulator/_README.md

 # PointSimulator
-Populates a scene with points, defines them, then simulates their behaviour.
+Populates a scene with points, defines them, then simulates their behaviour under mechanical actions.